Torrens

 AreaSearch analysis places Torrens well above average for employment performance across multiple indicators

-Torrens has a highly educated workforce with strong representation in professional services.
-Its unemployment rate is 2.5%, lower than the Australian Capital Territory's (ACT) rate of 3.4%.
+Torrens has a highly educated workforce with strong professional services representation.
+Its unemployment rate was 2.5% in the past year, with an estimated employment growth of 2.4%.

-From June 2024 to June 2025, employment increased by 2.4%, labour force by 1.6%, reducing unemployment by 0.8 percentage points.
-In contrast, ACT experienced employment growth of 1.9% and a 0.3 percentage point drop in unemployment.
-State-level data to Sep-25 shows ACT employment contracted by 0.33%, with an unemployment rate of 4.2%, compared to the national rate of 4.5%.
-Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Torrens's employment mix suggests local growth of approximately 6.8% over five years and 13.8% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+The area offers limited local employment opportunities, as indicated by Census data comparing working population to resident population.
+Between June 2024 and June 2025, employment increased by 2.4%, labour force by 1.6%, decreasing unemployment rate by 0.8 percentage points.
+In contrast, Australian Capital Territory saw employment growth of 1.9% and labour force growth of 1.6%, with a 0.3 percentage point drop in unemployment rate.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years, varying significantly between sectors.
+Applying these projections to Torrens' employment mix suggests local growth of approximately 6.8% over five years and 13.8% over ten years.

 Frequently Asked Questions - Employment